distribution/distribution/docs/storage-drivers/oss.md

 `accesskeysecret`: Your access key secret.

-`region`: The name of the aws region in which you would like to store objects (for example `oss-cn-beijing`).
-For a list of regions, you can look at http://docs.aliyun.com/?spm=5176.383663.9.2.0JzTP8#/oss/product-documentation/domain-region
+`region`: The name of the OSS region in which you would like to store objects (for example `oss-cn-beijing`).
+For a list of regions, you can refer [http://docs.aliyun.com/?spm=5176.383663.9.2.0JzTP8#/oss/product-documentation/domain-region](http://docs.aliyun.com/?spm=5176.383663.9.2.0JzTP8#/oss/product-documentation/domain-region)

+`internal`: (optional) Using internal endpoint or the public endpoint for OSS access.
+The default is false.
+For a list of regions, you can refer [http://docs.aliyun.com/?spm=5176.383663.9.2.0JzTP8#/oss/product-documentation/domain-region](http://docs.aliyun.com/?spm=5176.383663.9.2.0JzTP8#/oss/product-documentation/domain-region)

 `bucket`: The name of your OSS bucket where you wish to store objects (needs to already be created prior to driver initialization).

+`encrypt`: (optional) Whether you would like your data encrypted on the server side (defaults to false if not specified).

 `chunksize`: (optional) The default part size for multipart uploads (performed by WriteStream) to OSS.
 The default is 10 MB.
 Keep in mind that the minimum part size for OSS is 5MB.
 You might experience better performance for larger chunk sizes depending on the speed of your connection to OSS.